A Complete V-Equational System for Graded lambda-Calculus: A canonical construction of Lipschitz exponential comonads

 Specifically let $\Nats$-$\catfont{Mon}_\pi(\catC)$ be the category of $(\Nats,+,0)$-graded commutative monoids in $\catC$.
 Following an analogous reasoning to the previous paragraphs, one may regard ($\Nats$-$\catfont{Mon}_\pi(\catC^\cop))^\cop$ as the category of $(\Nats,+,0)$-graded commutative comonoids in $\catC$.
 There is also a forgetful functor $(-)_1 : \Nats$-$\catfont{Mon}_\pi(\catC) \to \catC$ which given a graded monoid only keeps the $1$-component of the underlying carrier.
 Then under mild conditions, also pertaining to the existence and preservation of a certain limit $\lim \Diag$ (details below), this functor is right adjoint.
 And thus in particular $(-)_1$ : ($\Nats$-$\catfont{Mon}_\pi(\catC^\cop))^\cop \to \catC$ is left adjoint.
 Finally via a few routine calculations one can show the existence of a strict action $\oast : (\Nats, \, \cdot \,,1) \times \Nats$-$\catfont{Mon}_\pi(\catC) \to$ $\Nats$-$\catfont{Mon}_\pi(\catC)$ defined by,

 Together with the previous adjoint situation this yields an $(\Nats, \, \cdot \,, 1)$-graded comonad on $\catC$.
 By unfolding the respective definitions one can show that this comonad is that of \emph{symmetric powers} described in a very recent publication~\cite{lemay23} and stated to be exponential.
-Next we present a direct description of this comonad and sketch a proof that is indeed exponential (this is not provided in~\cite{lemay23}).
-Due to space constraints we describe only the functorial component in the main text and defer the remaining components to the Appendix.
+Due to space constraints we describe only the functorial component.
 Subsequently we will show that this comonad is Lipschitz under the condition that the aforementioned limit of $\Diag$ is $\VCat$-enriched.

-As an instructive first approximation of the $\N$-Lipschitz exponential comonad we intend to describe consider the map,
+As an instructive first approximation of the $\N$-Lipschitz exponential comonad we intend to describe, consider the map,

 The assignment $D$ \emph{almost} defines a canonical $(\Nats, \cdot, 1)$-graded exponential comonad. \begin{theorem} The assignment $D$ of \eqref{eq:defD} satisfies all the conditions of Definition~\ref{defn:graded} except for symmetry in condition (i) and the last diagram of condition (ii). \end{theorem}